 - Protection of the individuals from the cancer-causing chemicals such as arsenic, asbestos, nickel at work

-Clinical trial cancer prevention for small cell lung cancer is another protective factor; clinical trials are being conducted for lowering the risk of developing small cell lung cancer 1,2.
+Clinical trial cancer prevention for small cell lung cancer is another protective factor; clinical trials for lowering the risk of developing small cell lung cancer is also now relevant 1,2.
 Some cancer prevention trials have been carried out among healthy individuals who did not have cancer but are prone to cancer risk.
 Other prevention trials have been conducted among the individuals who already had cancer and are trying to protect them from another cancer to lower their chance of developing a new cancer type.
 The primary aim of cancer prevention clinical trials is to determine the individuals’ actions towards cancer prevention while involving the appropriate eating habits of consumption of fruits and vegetables, exercising, quitting smoking, or taking certain medicines, vitamins, minerals, and food supplements.

 - 1.de Groot P, Munden RF.
 Lung Cancer Epidemiology, Risk Factors, and Prevention.
 Radiologic Clinics of North America.
 Published online September 2012:863-876. doi:10.1016/j.rcl.2012.06.006